Startup Payroll and Compensation Framework

 Also, top talent is always looking for more development.
 Hence, training and exposure help acquire them and keep them motivated.
 Invest in a good cross-functional training program.
-This helps develop a culture that fosters energetic endeavor and builds trust over time.
+This helps develop a culture that fosters energetic endeavors and builds trust over time.

-For the benefits side, startups may allow pets at the office, have gym facilities and other facilities like catered lunches or flexible remote-working options.
+For the benefits side, startups may allow pets at the office, have gym facilities, and other facilities like catered lunches or flexible remote-working options.

 Hence, it is important for the HR management to define a process in place to determine the salaries of the participants as it is not a straightjacket formula.
 There always rise scenarios when certain talented employees feel they are compensated lower than what they ought to especially compared to some other peers.
 That can happen because the negotiations are not standardized.
-This can cause an issue with the morale and its a shame to lose a good talented employee just because the startup could not address an issue like comparative salary because there was no research or process in place.
+This can cause an issue with morale and it’s a shame to lose a good talented employee just because the startup could not address an issue like comparative salary because there was no research or process in place.